Some career stuff.

 It's a great show! (despite what the critics said.)

-Since August of 2002, I have been back at The Lion King as a full time
+Beginning in August of 2002, I worked on The Lion King as a full

 I have worked on Broadway as an actor, stage manager, dresser,